markhatton/google-ngrams/README.md

 The dataset is processed using a simple `awk` one-liner in `get-ngrams.sh`.
 You may wish to edit this in order to modify the output format or apply alternate calculations.

-The locale `LC_ALL=C` is used for the `grep` statement applying the filter.
-This vastly improves the performance (and avoids the script becoming CPU bound) but somewhat precludes the handling of multibyte UTF-8 characters.
+The locale `LC_ALL=C` is used for the `grep` statement applying the filter in `get-ngrams.sh`.
+This vastly improves the performance (and for me avoids GNU grep becoming CPU bound) but somewhat precludes the handling of multibyte UTF-8 characters.